 First, the company will send out a surveyor to assess the details of your move.
 They'll list each item that needs to be packed, including furniture, cupboard contents, and kitchen drawers.
-This is not only a way of costing out your move but will help determine what's of value and may need extra special care.
+This is not only a way of costing out your move but also will help determine what's of value and may need extra special care.

 Valuables, including paperwork, artwork, and jewelry will be discussed during the household survey, determining how these items should be handled.
 Usually, items that can be taken with you on moving day, instead of being loaded in the moving truck, will be packed separately by the company and set aside for you to take with you.

 Full-service packers will make sure all furniture is taken apart, properly wrapped, and secured using padding and protective packing.
 Pictures and frames are removed from walls and carpets are rolled and ready to move.
 Boxes are labeled and sorted according to room and placement.

-The company will also provide you with a time estimate on how long it'll take them to pack your goods and the cost involved—usually, they can do it in a day.
-Depending on your time frame and how much stuff you have will also determine the price.
+The company will also provide you with a time estimate on how long it'll take them to pack your goods and the cost involved.
+Usually, they can do it in a day.
+Your time frame and how much stuff you have will also determine the price.
 If you're in a rush to move, more staff will be needed to get your home packed.
 Make sure you arrange for babysitters or petsitters to ensure that children and pets are kept busy when the company is packing.

 Packing Specialty Items

 Other items you may want to consider hiring a professional packer for are chandeliers, antiques, china, vases, valuable artwork, and fragile furniture.
 It's worth it to pay an extra charge to ensure the safe arrival of your most treasured pieces.